Fruit and Vegetables in SNAP

 The SNAP program is authorized every five years in the Farm Bill and represents approximately 80% of Farm Bill spending.

-During the last Farm Bill (2014), United Fresh worked with Congress to secure funding over five years for the Food Insecurity Nutrition Incentive (FINI) grants.
-FINI projects are awarded to nonprofits working with retailers like farmers’ markets and grocery stores to provide incentives through the form of fruit and vegetable vouchers to SNAP participants.
+During the last Farm Bill (2018), United Fresh worked with Congress to double funding for the program, formerly known as Food Insecurity Nutrition Incentive (FINI) grants, now Gus Schumacher Nutrition Incentive Program (GusNIP).
+GusNIP projects are awarded to nonprofits working with retailers like farmers’ markets and grocery stores to provide incentives through the form of fruit and vegetable vouchers to SNAP participants.
 For example, a SNAP consumer enrolled in the program might purchase $8 in fruits or vegetables.
 At the point of sale – the customer would receive a voucher to redeem $8 for fruits and vegetables during a future visit.
-FINI projects are awarded at different levels:

 Fiscal Year 2015: $31 million

 Fiscal Year 2017: $16.8 million

 Fiscal Year 2018: $21 million